cssr-tools/pyopmnearwell/README.md

 ## Running pyopmnearwell
 You can run _pyopmnearwell_ as a single command line:
 ```
-pyopmnearwell -i configuration_file.txt
+pyopmnearwell -i configuration_file.toml
 ```
 Run `pyopmnearwell --help` to see all possible command line argument options.
-Inside the `configuration_file.txt` file you provide the path to the flow executable and simulation parameters.
-See the .txt files in the [_examples_](https://github.com/cssr-tools/pyopmnearwell/tree/main/examples), [_tests/geometries/_](https://github.com/cssr-tools/pyopmnearwell/tree/main/tests/geometries), and [_tests/models/_](https://github.com/cssr-tools/pyopmnearwell/tree/main/tests/models) folders.
+Inside the `configuration_file.toml` file you provide the path to the flow executable and simulation parameters.
+See the .toml files in the [_examples_](https://github.com/cssr-tools/pyopmnearwell/tree/main/examples), [_tests/geometries/_](https://github.com/cssr-tools/pyopmnearwell/tree/main/tests/geometries), and [_tests/models/_](https://github.com/cssr-tools/pyopmnearwell/tree/main/tests/models) folders.

 ## Getting started
 See the [_examples_](https://cssr-tools.github.io/pyopmnearwell/examples.html) in the [_documentation_](https://cssr-tools.github.io/pyopmnearwell/introduction.html).

 ## Citing
-If you would like to cite this repository:

 * Landa-Marbán, D. and von Schultzendorff, P.M.
 2023. pyopmnearwell: A framework to simulate near well dynamics using OPM Flow. https://doi.org/10.5281/zenodo.10266790.

 ## Publications